marmelab/EventDrops/README.md

 EventDrops
 ==========

 A time based / event series interactive visualization using d3.js.
 Use drag and zoom to navigate in time.
+[See the demo](http://marmelab.com/EventDrops/)

 ![EventDrops example](http://static.marmelab.com/EventDrops.gif)